couchrest/couchrest_model/README.md

 ## Properties

+A property is the definition of an attribute, it describes what the attribute is called, how it should be type casted, if at all, and other options such as the default value.
+These replace your typical `add_column` methods typically found in migrations.

-Only attributes with a property definition will be stored be CouchRest Model (as opposed to a normal CouchRest Document which will store everything).
-To help prevent confusion, a property should be considered as the definition of an attribute.
-An attribute must be associated with a property, but a property may not have any attributes associated if none have been set.
+By default only attributes with a property definition will be stored in CouchRest Model, as opposed to a normal CouchRest Document which will store everything.
+This however can be disabled using the `allow_dynamic_properties` configuration option either for all of CouchRest Model, or for specific models.
+See the configuration section for more details.

 In its simplest form, a property will only create a getter and setter passing all attribute data directly to the database.
 Assuming the attribute